Skip to main content

 • An 80% LTV refinance instead of 75%

 Each of those is possible on the right deal.
 But stacking all four is rare.
-Most BRRRR deals recover 60–85% of invested capital.
+Based on commonly cited investor benchmarks, many BRRRR deals recover roughly 60-85% of invested capital.
 That's still a great outcome – you're building a portfolio with significantly less capital than buying each property outright.
 It's just not the zero-money-in story you see online.

 Monthly Cash Flow After Refinance